IPVanish vs ExpressVPN: expert tests & comparison

 IPVanish and ExpressVPN have apps for the most popular operating systems – Windows, macOS, Android, and iOS.
 On Linux, you can use both services through the terminal, but there are no GUI apps.

-IPVanish doesn't offer any browser extensions – meanwhile, ExpressVPN has them for Chrome, Edge, Firefox, and other browsers like Vivaldi that work with the same extension software.
-However, with unlimited connections, IPVanish gains a solid advantage.
-8 connections on ExpressVPN fall short of industry norms, especially considering the price of the service.
+IPVanish offers browser extensions for Chrome, Firefox, and Edge – meanwhile, ExpressVPN has them those for Brave and Vivaldi also.
+However, IPVanish gains a solid advantage with unlimited connections.
+At the same time, 14 connections on ExpressVPN fall short of industry norms, especially considering the price of the service.

 As for the usability, both services are straightforward to use.
 However, IPVanish apps are more modern, giving it the upper hand.